Double EPW-sextics with actions of A7 and irrational GM threefolds: Introduction

-The structure of the article is as follows: in the first section we recall known facts about \hk{} manifolds with associated lattices, EPW-sextics and GM varieties, in the second section we outline the construction of the \hk{} fourfolds and in the third we prove that for any of the two sextics we construct, each member of a family of GM threefolds associated with it is irrational.
-The appendix includes the codes that we run with {\tt GAP} \cite{GAP4} and {\tt Macaulay2} \cite{M2}.
+The structure of the paper is the following: in the first section, we recall known facts about \hk{} manifolds and the lattice structure on their second integral cohomology group, EPW-sextics, and GM varieties.
+In the second section, we outline the construction of our examples and in the third, we prove the irrationality of the associated GM threefolds.
+In the appendix, we discuss the computation we performed with {\tt Macaulay2} \cite{M2}.